BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 The AquaFi protocol can be broken down into the following discrete pieces:

 - Aqua Primary Contract: This module is responsible for bringing together the other modules of AquaFi.
 This contract specifies what handlers are allowed to interact with the Aqua Primary as well as additional functionality such as Stake, Unstake and Unstake all.
 - Oracle Contract: This module is responsible for obtaining the price of the Aqua token in a decentralised manner.
-We currently have two separate implementations of this, one which uses the time-weighed-average-price (TWAP) oracle from Uniswap Version 2 and one which uses the same oracle but with Uniswap Version 3.
+We currently have an implementation of this using time-weighed-average-price (TWAP) oracle from Uniswap Version 2.
+All pairs must have their pairs created with WETH in order for oracle to work.
 - Handler Contracts: These "handler" contracts are responsible for supporting a specific decentralised exchange such as Uniswap V2.
-The purpose of this feature is to integrate the exchanges with aqua protocol Upon launch, we intend to launch with the following handler contracts: Uniswap V2, Uniswap V3, Flashstake and Sushiswap.
+The purpose of this feature is to integrate the exchanges with aqua protocol upon launch, we intend to launch with the following handler contracts: Uniswap V2, Uniswap V3, Flashstake and Sushiswap.
 - Index Fund Contract: This module is responsible for dispatching the tokens requested by the users against the aqua token they hold.
 It calculates the equivalent amount of tokens to be dispatched on the basis of the aqua token percentage they provide.
 After transferring the tokens, this contract burns the aqua token of that user thus decreasing the aqua total supply and increasing the value of the token.
 The contract acquires 2% of the tokens in every unstake.
 - Timelock Contract: The sole purpose of this contract is to provide time-lock functionality on selected functions.
 This is the contract which "owns" or can execute the "admin" functionality.
 The Blockzero council multi-sig will be the proposer and executor
-- Controller Contract: The purpose of this contract ....
-TODO: To update.
+- Premium Contract: This contract is responsible for calutating the premium on fees earned by the user while unstaking.
+All of the logic for calculating premium resides in this contract.

 **Aqua Primary Contract**
 =========================